zenny/serverconf/README.md

 Files in these directories are copied to their respective systems and *overwrite* an existing file unless the file name ends with `_append`.
-In this case, the file is concatenated to the end of the existing file, so, for example, entries in the file `./host/etc/hosts_append` are added to the `/etc/hosts` file.
+In that case, the file is concatenated to the end of the existing file, so, for example, entries in the file `./host/etc/hosts_append` are added to the `/etc/hosts` file.

-# Helpful Commands
+# Additional Commands

 See `./host/usr/local/bin` and `./host/usr/local/sbin` for some useful commands.